deployd/AwaitScript/README.md

 ### Parallel processes

-I'm not sure of the best syntax for this, but you should be able to use the `async` keyword to start an asynchronous operation and get its result later.
+You should be able to use the `async` keyword to start an asynchronous operation and get its result later.

-Either this:
+Syntax:

     var file1 = async fs.readFile('myfile.txt', 'utf-8')
       , file2 = async fs.readFile('myotherfile.txt', 'utf-8');

     console.log((await file1) + " " + (await file2));

-Or:

-    var file1 = async fs.readFile('myfile.txt', 'utf-8')
-      , file2 = async fs.readFile('myotherfile.txt', 'utf-8');

-    await file1, file2;

-    console.log(file1 + " " + file2);

 ### Anonymous awaits